RyanSieglerKX/tutorials/KDB-X/Modules/parquet.md

          by bkt xbar timestamp, symbol from tmp
 };
 ```
-We can use `\ts` to see the power of using KDB-X to perform fast anaylytics at scale:
+We can use `\ts` to see the power of using KDB-X to perform fast analytics at scale:
 ```q
 \ts calc[2004.01m;2006.01m;0D01]
 ```